stagadish/NNplusplus/README.md

 NeuralNet NN(2, 3, 1, 1, 0.1);
 ```
 This neural net has 2 input nodes, 1 hidden layer with 3 nodes, 1 output node, and has a learning rate of 0.1.
 New neural nets' weights are initialized with values drawn from a normal distribution centered at 0, with standard deviation that is equal to `1/sqrt(number_of_inputs_to_nodes_in_next_layer)`.
-In other words, relatively small negative and positive values that are proportional to the size of the net.
+In other words, small negative and positive values that are proportional to the size of the net.

 #### A Training Cycle
 Once the net is initialized, it is ready to do work.